spaghetcode/spaghetcode/README.md

-- 👋 Hi, I’m @spaghetcode, an IT student
+- 👋 Hi, I’m Gian Gabriel G. De Gracia an IT student
-- 👀 I’m interested in web development
+- 👀 I’m interested in software development
 - 🌱 I’m currently learning Javascript
 - 📫 You can reach me at gian.degracia029@gmail.com